Merits & Demerits of Education | NEP 2020 Guide

 1. What are the limitations of the New Education Policy?

-- Risk of dropout as undergraduate programs of four years may lead to students leaving courses midway.
+• Funding constraints which require adequate financial support to execute the proposed reforms effectively.
+The risk of dropout in four-year undergraduate programs may lead to students leaving courses midway.
 Shorter diploma programs might remain a quicker option, potentially affecting completion rates.

 2. What are the good things about NEP?

-- Flexible curriculum as students get to choose subjects based on their interests and career aspirations.
+• Flexible curriculumallowss students to choose subjects based on their interests and career aspirations.

-- Higher education reforms propose flexible degree structures, and increased research funding.
+• Higher education reforms propose a flexible degree structure and increased research funding.
 These changes can elevate the quality of higher education.

 3. Is NEP based on CBSE or ICSE?